Updated July 1, 2023

 An award of cash, a gift-certificate/gift-card or an award that is the equivalent of cash is PROHIBITED for amateurs.

-Merchandise which exceeds a manufacturer's suggested retail price (MSRP) of $250 is PROHIBITED for amateurs.
+Merchandise which exceeds a manufacturer's suggested retail price (MSRP) of $250, per month, is PROHIBITED for amateurs.
 However, there is no value limit in regard to awards which are symbolic in nature, such as medals, ribbons, trophies, plaques, etc.

 Awards should be approved in advance by your school.